News Breakfast: Weekend Breakfast

 Weekend Breakfast is a mix of live breaking news and discussion, interviews with newsmakers and the weekend sport and weather hosted by Johanna Nicholson and Fauziah Ibrahim.
-The show began on 4 February 2012 and airs from 7:00 am to 11:00 am on weekend mornings on the ABC News channel.
-It is simulcast on the ABC TV on Sunday mornings from 7:00 am to 9:00 am.
+The show began on 4 February 2012 and airs from 7:00 am to 11:00 am on weekend mornings (with a gap between 9:00 am and 10:00 am on Sundays for Insiders) on the ABC News channel.
+It is simulcast on ABC TV between 7:00 am and 9:00 am.

 The Breakfast Couch

 The Breakfast Couch is a highlights show which covers the best arts and entertainment chats from the previous week on News Breakfast.
 The show began on 12 August 2017.